 - In-class quizzes 10%

 - Lab and assignment participation and completion 20%

 - Midterm exams 50%

 - Course project 20%

-A student must get 50% in the course project to pass the course.
+A student must get 50% in the midterms to pass the course.
+Additionally, a student must get 50% in the course project to pass the course.

 Important dates